Numerics88/n88ParaViewPlugins/README.md

 ## Authors and Contributors

-n88ParaViewPlugins was developed by Eric Nodwell (eric.nodwell@numerics88.com) at Numerics88
+n88ParaViewPlugins was developed by Eric Nodwell at Numerics88 Solutions Ltd. Contact skboyd@ucalgary.ca for any questions.
-Solutions Ltd.

 ## Licence